Bank of England poised to raise rates after inflation shock

 Economists polled by Reuters last week were unanimous that the BoE would raise rates to 4.75%, their highest since 2008, from 4.5%.

-But after inflation held at 8.7% in May, financial markets priced in a nearly 50% chance that the BoE would opt for a bigger move and raise rates by half a percentage point.
+But after inflation held at 8.7% in May, investors were pricing a 45% chance that the BoE would opt for a bigger move and raise rates by half a percentage point, even as fears mount about the hit to mortgage-holders and the risk of a recession.

 "I think it's a very finely balanced decision," said Tomasz Wieladek, chief European economist at U.S investment firm T. Rowe Price, who predicts at least three of the Monetary Policy Committee's nine members will vote for a half-point hike.